learn-co-curriculum/hs-git-website-lab/README.md

   type: lab
 ---

-## Using Git with Github

-The goal of this lab is to get you comfortable using git with github.

 * First things first, fork this lab by clicking the "Fork" button in the top right corner.
 When you do that, notice the location of the new forked repository is your-github-username/hs-git-website-lab.
 A copy of this lab now exists on your github account.

 * Now we have to clone the project to get it on your computer.
 In the right navigation bar you should see something that says SSH clone URL and a link that starts with git@github... (if you don't see this you should click on the blue SSH link).
 You'll need that git@github link for the following command in your terminal: